-Using high-quality safety and security items including helmets, headlights and U-locks are essential.
+Use high-quality safety and security items including helmets, headlights and U-locks.

 Helmets and headlights program

-Parking & Transit Services sells high-quality bicycle helmets, headlights and locks at 50 percent off the retail price.
+Parking and Transit Services sells bicycle helmets, headlights and locks at 50 percent off the retail price.

-- Helmet, headlight/tail light set, U-lock and cable lock package: $50
+- Helmet, headlight and tail light set, U-lock and cable lock package: $50.

-- Cable lock: $3 (free with the purchase of a U-lock or with the purchase of the helmet, headlight/tail light and U-lock package)
+- Free with the purchase of a U-lock or with the purchase of the helmet, headlight and tail light and U-lock package.